-A practical foreign exchange and currency guide on sending money and travel to Ghana
+A practical foreign exchange and currency guide to Ghana

 Hailed as West Africa’s golden child, Ghana deserves its place in the sun.
 One of Africa’s great success stories, the country is reaping the benefits of a stable democracy in the form of fast-paced development.
 And it shows: Ghana is suffused with the most incredible energy.
 Travel north and you’ll feel like you’ve arrived in a different country, with a different religion, geography and cultural practices.
 The beauty is that this diversity exists so harmoniously, a joy to experience and a wonder to behold in uncertain times.

 The currency is the Cedis.
 ATMs are virtually everywhere, with almost all accepting Visa.
 Exchange bureaus are found in most major towns.
 Other than that bring only cash or traveler’s checks to exchange into cedis.
 There are forex bureaus everywhere in Accra, and many of the bigger hotels.
 It is difficult to find banks and/or businesses in Ghana which accept credit cards other than Visa.
 Sad to say, credit card fraud abounds in Ghana.
 It happens all too frequently.
 Not even in the big hotels should you consider using your credit card.
 Try to keep your card in sight when making purchases if you must use your credit card.